ENG517/Procedure/johnsona/replacewifirouter.md

 ## What You'll Need

-- A Replacement Synology WRX560 Wi-Fi Router
+- A new Synology WRX560 Wi-Fi Router
 - An ISP Modem (current or replacement)
 - An AC Power Adapter (current or replacement)
 - An RJ-45 LAN Cable (current or replacement)